 - 1 Tablespoon sea salt

-- 1 Quart water
+- 1 quart water

 - Prepare the vegetables - Cut or break off cauliflower pieces into smaller florets.
 Slice the carrots on an angle into 1/4" thick slices.
 Cut the half onion into 1/2" wide slices.
 Remove the seeds from the jalapeño and cut it into ringlets.
-Cut the bell pepper into long flat slices approximately 1/2" wide.
+Cut the bell peppers into long flat slices approximately 1/2" wide.
 Peel the garlic and slice each clove in half.
 I'm such a fan of these Shun knives.
 Pricey but beautiful and so worth it.
-This is their Their nicest most beautiful knife is this one.
+Their nicest most beautiful knife is this one.

 - Dissolve the salt in the water - be certain to use non-chlorinated water.

 - Place airlock on - I made two separate batches in experimenting with this recipe and used two different airlocks.
 There are many fine airlocks available.
 I've been enjoying this airlock lately.

 - Wait impatiently! for a few weeks while the fermentation takes place and enjoy.